 Just a little info. about the merle gene for those of you interested in owning one of these unique looking Poms...

-I would love to hear from you about a pom you have or one you are looking to get.
+We would love to hear from you about a Pom you have or one you are looking to get.
 I do occasionally allow a small in home breeder to adopt a puppy but I try to place all my puppies in forever pet homes.

 Please contact me with any questions, comments or just if you want to share a picture.